 Finally, and on a much lighter note, Vices key strength has always been the speed and brevity of their music, and they’ve continued that running trend here.
 Because goddamnit, these guys know how their shit works and they know exactly how Vices should sound.

 Which has only been exacerbated by the guidance and tight production from Jay Maas.
-The blast beats, fast tempos and thunderous beats summoned up by drummer Marcus Tamp (whose kit has never sounded this good) drives the quick riffs and stomping chugs of guitarists Calum Waldegrave and Jake Forrest; whose guitar work has never been this beefy or impactful before.
-The short energetic bursts of hardcore-punk that are found across each of these 13 songs also mean this album’s welcome is never once worn out (and will provide the band with many more punk-jump opportunities when playing live.)
+The blast beats, fast tempos and thunderous beats summoned up by drummer Marcus Tamp (whose drumming has never sounded this good) drives the quick riffs and stomping chugs of guitarists Calum Waldegrave and Jake Forrest; whose guitar work has also never been this beefy or impactful before.
+The short energetic bursts of hardcore-punk that are found across each of these 13 songs also mean this album’s welcome is never once worn out (and will provide the band with many more punk-jump opportunities.)

-With ‘Now That I Have Seen I Am Responsible‘, Vices get in, says their peace loudly and quickly, and get out just as quickly as they entered, allowing you to listen to and enjoy this ripping record in an extremely efficient manner.
-Seriously, this album will be the best 24-minute experience you’ll hear in 2017!
+With ‘Now That I Have Seen I Am Responsible‘, Vices get in, say their peace loudly and quickly, and get out just as quickly as they entered; allowing you to listen to and enjoy this ripping record in an extremely efficient manner.
+Seriously, this album will be the best 24-minute experience you’re likely to hear in 2017.

 On a solely musical level, ‘Now That I Have Seen I Am Responsible’ lands the same beats as always for Vices.
-For this third record shows Vices as they have and always will be; short, fast, cathartic, energetic, and bloody solid hardcore.
+For this third record shows Vices as they have and potentially always will be; short, fast, cathartic, energetic, and bloody solid.
 Yet on a purely emotional and thematic level, this is by far their most potent work yet.
-When you combine those two factors together, along with the tighter mix and production helmed by former Defeater guitarist, Jay Maas, you get a punchy, consistent hardcore/punk record that only further proves these Sydney boys will forever kick ass.
+When you combine those two factors together, along with the tighter mix and production helmed by Jay Maas, you get a punchier, consistent hardcore/punk record that only further proves these Sydney boys will forever kick ass.
 Is it more of the same?
-Yes, but that’s no bad thing here.
+Yes, but that’s no bad thing in this case.
 Although, while this is without a doubt a damned good record, I must admit that it doesn’t surpass 2014’s truly excellent ‘We’ll Make it Through This‘ for me, but it definitely came close.
-It does leave ‘Between My Mind And The World’ for dead, though.
+It does leave ‘Between My Mind And The World’ for dead, though!

 ‘Now That I Have Seen I Am Responsible’ is out March via Resist Records.
 Get it here.
 You can read our brutally honest, in-depth interview with John McAleer right here.
 Excluding ‘Home’, check out the closest that Vices have ever gotten to being a metalcore band below with ‘Broken’.